harishnkr/NewtonRice/README.md

 Install the [Bibata Cursor](https://github.com/ful1e5/Bibata_Cursor#how-to-get-it) theme followed by applying it using LXAppearance.

 talk about what all to change
 make changes
 license
 used custom yad for powermenu
-make sure links to gtk from polybar is coorect